goodwill80/Volunteer_Management_System-_VMS/README.md

 ### Authentication & Authorization Flow between front-end and backend
 1. Firebase Auth for authentication and authorization.
-2. Setup Security Filter Chain and Firbase filter to verify all requests which require JWT token.
+2. Setup Security Filter Chain and Firebase filter (in backend) to validate/verify all API requests, which require a JWT token.

 ![My Image](Auth_process.png)